About 25 students enter Elon each year as the new class of Communications Fellows.

 Theoretical concepts learned in special Fellows courses come alive as students gain real-world experience working with the student-run newspaper and online news site, radio or television station, the student public relations society, the campus film society or through an internship at a regional or national media site.

-Special Courses: Fellows sections of Communications in a Global Age, Media Writing, Digital Media Convergence and Great Ideas: Capstone in Communications explore the world of contemporary communications.
+Special Courses: Fellows sections of Communications in a Global Age, Media Writing, Creating Multimedia Content and Great Ideas: Issues and Research explore the world of contemporary communications.
 Students also can apply for a special Winter term experience in Florida fully funded by the program.

 Study Abroad Grant: This $1,000 grant opens the door for Fellows to learn about communications in another culture.
 Whether exploring from behind the lens of a camera or keeping a personal journal, Fellows gain an international perspective essential to a media professional.